agalue/onms-discovery-config/README.md

 # onms-discovery-config

 This is a tool to generate Discoverd's configuration for OpenNMS for a specific use case.
+Unfortunately, we cannot change some vital elements from the Discovery configuration via the ReST API.
+For that reason, the tool should run within the OpenNMS server, and when this happens, it will replace the `discovery-configuration.xml` file and send an event via TCP 5817 to request a reload.
+If not, it will display the generated config, but it won't update OpenNMS.

 The use case involves having external files with the following information: